Online Master’s in Higher Education Administration

 Gain the knowledge, skills, and experience to contribute effectively in a higher education position.

-This 30-credit, online degree is designed so that students can tailor the program for their professional goals or prepare for doctoral study, if desired.
-The curriculum, taught by experienced faculty, will be beneficial to professionals in all areas of a university, including:
+The Master's in Higher Education Administration is a 30-credit, online program flexibly designed so that students can tailor the coursework to fit their professional goals.
+The curriculum, taught by experienced faculty, will be beneficial to professionals in all areas of higher education, including:

 - Enrollment management